-The annual festivals in the town include Sant Bartolome Fiesta held on the 24th of August with the spectacular fireworks display and San Antonio Fiesta on the 17th of January.
+The annual festivals in the town include Fiesta of Sant Bartolome held on August 24 with the spectacular fireworks display and San Antonio Fiesta on January 17.

 Whenever you are fancy getting out and about, you can head for the traditional village of San Rafael nearby.

-Ibiza Town with its amazing shopping, lively waterfront and the charming old quarter is just a 20-minutes drive away.
+Ibiza Town with its amazing shopping, lively waterfront and the charming old quarter is just a twenty minute drive away.

 With its great selection of properties and entertainment, San Antonio de Portmany property market offers something for everyone.
 No doubt, it is an excellent holiday and second home choice.